formvuelate/formvuelate/index.md

 </script>
 ```

-Notice that the `schema` declares the `component` property now as a `String`.
+Notice that the `schema` declares the `component` property as a `String`.
 This is because the generated `SchemaForm` can now register both the injected components locally.

 The reasoning behind this is that locally registered components are _not_ available in sub-components, as [explained by the Vue 3 documentation](https://v3.vuejs.org/guide/component-registration.html#local-registration).